zeinabrika/A-database-system-selfservice-email-marketing-system/README.md

-This project is a database design with ER diagram and schema diagram that created with TSQL.
 This design shows implementing a database system.
-In addition, the project can run on
-Microsoft SQL Server 2014.
+In addition, the project can run on Microsoft SQL Server 2014.
 Microsoft SQL Server 2014 is a relational database management system (DBMS) can be used for developing InsightMail application.
 For design, the database system to support a self-service email marketing (InsightMail) defined